HIGHLIGHTS-UK's Sunak sets out multi-billion-pound spending plans | Business

 ON DEBT AND BORROWING Underlying debt is forecast to be 85.2% of GDP this year, then 85.4% in 2022-23, before peaking at 85.7% in 2023-24.
 It then falls in the final three years of the forecast from 85.1% to 83.3%.

 I told the House that when we met our fiscal tests, we would return to spending 0.7 percent of our national income on overseas aid...
-Based on the tests I set out, today's forecasts show that we are scheduled to return to 0.7 in 2024-25 – before the end of the Parliament.
-ON-AIR PASSENGER DUTY
+Based on the tests I set out, today’s forecasts show that we are, in fact scheduled to return to 0.7 in 2024-25 – before the end of the Parliament.
+ON AIR PASSENGER DUTY

-We used to have a return-leg exemption for domestic flights but were required to remove it in 2001.
-But today I can announce that flights between airports in England, Scotland, Wales, and Northern Ireland will from April 2023 be subject to a new lower rate of Air Passenger Duty.
+Flights between airports in England, Scotland, Wales and Northern Ireland will from April 2023 be subject to a new lower rate of Air Passenger Duty.
 I'm introducing, from April 2023, a new ultra long haul band in Air Passenger Duty covering flights of over 5,500 miles, with an economy rate of £91.
-Less than 5% of passengers will pay more, but those who fly furthest will pay the most.
+Less than 5% of passengers will pay more; but those who fly furthest will pay the most.

+ON BUSINESS RATES AND TAXES I’m announcing today, for one year, a new 50% business rates discount for businesses in the retail, hospitality, and leisure sectors.

+My goal is to reduce taxes.
+By the end of this Parliament, I want taxes to be going down not up.
+I want this to be a society that rewards energy, ingenuity and inventiveness.
+A society that rewards work.
+ON COVID, HEALTH AND HOUSING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)